 The international community was given warnings about an ongoing outbreak in Wuhan, Province of Hubei, China, on December 31, 2019.
 The first death occurred on January 9, 2020, while on January 13, the first case outside China was recorded – it was in Thailand.

-By February 11, the virus was officially called COVID-19 and was formally declared a pandemic on March 11.
+By February 11, the virus was officially called COVID-19, and it was formally declared a pandemic on March 11.

 Since then, several countries have been limiting land, sea, and air entry to its borders, restricting movement and mass gathering of its current residents through quarantine protocols, and refocusing resources to respond to both suspected and positive cases.